PJ Piesko, Hosea Nelson, Matt DiLeo, Nate Schweers and Nate Green will join OU in the fall of 2014

 Healey joins Oakland after one year at Pitt

 A total of 11 players will join the team this fall.

-Golden Grizzlies earn No. 2 seed in The Summit League Baseball Championship.
+Golden Grizzlies earn No. 2 seed at The Summit League Championship.

 The Oakland baseball team took on Omaha in the series finale on Saturdayat the OU Baseball Field

 Golden Grizzlies drop 13-9 game to the Chippewas.

 Oakland lost 3-2 in 11 innings to North Dakota State in the opening game of the 2012 Summit League Championship.

 Oakland faced Toledo at the Baseball Complex at Scott Park.
 The Golden Grizzlies lost 3-2 on March 21, 2012.